Get Involved – Applications Now Open

 - In total, over 200 events were presented over eleven days in 2018.
 Now entering its third year, Melbourne Design Week 2019 builds on the success of previous years, engaging with diverse industry sectors and an active design community to offer an ever-expanding program of exhibitions, launches, talks, tours, workshops and more.

 - If you have a story to tell, an idea to discuss, an issue to debate, new work to unveil – Melbourne Design Week is made for you.

 Melbourne Design Week 2019 invites participants to make and show things, celebrate intersections, tackle issues, and explore new modes of activity.

 We encourage all submissions to clearly articulate how your proposed event aligns with the theme of Melbourne Design Week 2019.

 Melbourne Design Week embraces a strong mix of events to engage a broad audience with design culture and practice.
 In 2019, programs and events will respond to the theme Design Experiments and address a range of topics, ideas and concerns related to the central question ‘How can design shape the future?’

 Priority for acceptance into the Melbourne Design Week program will be given to submissions that:

-- Align with the theme of the 2018 event – Design Effects
+- Align with the 2019 theme – Design Experiments

 - Align with the goals of Melbourne Design Week (stated above)